-Let’s check one of the most crowded country in the world — China.
-Only government approved VPNs function in China.
+Let’s check one of the most crowded countries in the world — China.
+Only government-approved VPNs function in China.

-First, our buddy in China tested if their website available.. and we got a quick response — it’s blocked.
+First, our buddy in China tested if their website is available… and we got a quick response — it’s blocked.

 In this case, there’s hope that the website is blocked but VPN itself works.

 Let’s give it a try.

 We tried hard by playing around with all possible settings for at least 5 minutes… It just kept connecting but never had a “connected” state.

 it’s definitely not approved.

 So when you plan to go to China, leave TorGuard out of your backpack.